gppc-dev/startkit-dynamic/README.md

 or want to link your library against another library then check out the Advanced Compiling subsection for advice.

+**Note:** During evaluation, a scenario will be run twice (with `-run` and `-check`).
+You must produce a consistent result between runs, e.g. set random seeds if using a randomised algorithm.

 ## Run the Program
 * `./run -pre <map> none` Run in preprocessing mode.
 The program should preprocess the given map and store the preprocessing data under `index_data/`.
 * `./run -check <map> <scen>` Run in validation mode.
 The output will be validated.
 Each entry of the `run.stdout` will be marked as `valid` or `invalid-i`, where `i` indicate which segment of the path is invalid.